 Teaching

-For five years I have had the pleasure of being a teaching artist for CommonBond Communities.
-Teaching offers me the opportunity to bring years of experience working with older people to the creative table.
+For nearly seven years I have had the pleasure of being a teaching artist for CommonBond Communities.
+This offers me the opportunity to bring years of experience working with older people to the creative table.
 Even though I have always painted, I spent most of my professional life as an administrator in eldercare settings.
-It has always been my goal to promote dignity and quality of life for older people.
+It has been my lifelong goal to promote dignity and quality of life for older people.
 Now I get to pursue those same goals through teaching watercolors!
-I have taught watercolors in senior apartments, assisted living and nursing homes, including Volunteers of America, Covenant Village of Golden Valley, The Glenn of Hopkins, and Westridge Retirement Community.
+I have taught watercolors in senior apartments, assisted living and nursing homes, with current classes for multiple CommonBond communities and at Westridge Retirement Community.